20 February 2018. Updated Nov 2019. Vancouver, Canada.

 Q. There are so many symbols for variables in this book that it is confusing.
 Also, some symbols are re-used to represent different things.

 Stull: A new "Appendix C • Notation" was created in summer 2018.
 You can access it now from the home page.
-It will be added to the "whole book" pdf and to printed copies of the book in 2019.
+It will be added to the "whole book" pdf and to printed copies of the book in a future edition.

 Q. Will you provide an answer key or solution manual to the homework exercises?